• Skip to primary navigation

 I think you’ll find yourself turning to this chicken recipe frequently.
 It’s so easy, versatile, and delicious!

+Amazing sauce (and it’s easy to make).
 The lip smacking sauce is a sweet and tangy combination of honey and balsamic vinegar, with a bit of garlic and olive oil added.
-It’s so easy to make and goes great on pretty much anything.
-You may even want to make a double batch.
+It goes great on pretty much anything.
+You may even want to make a double batch of the sauce.

+Picky eaters?
+Serve the sauce on the side.
 The sauce is used as a glaze for the chicken after it’s been roasted.
-If you have picky eaters, serve the sauce on the side.
+If you have family members who like things “plain”, serve the sauce on the side.

 I’ll get you started on this super easy recipe here and throw in a few helpful tips.
-Look for the printable recipe card for complete instructions and nutrition information.
+Look for the printable recipe card for measurements, complete instructions, and nutrition information.

 • Chicken Thighs: Look for bone-in skin-on chicken thighs, about one and a half pounds total for four servings.
 Other cuts of chicken can be substituted.